WhatsApp Encrypted Database

 How do I manually create a CRYPT file?

 You can manually back up your WhatsApp chat history in a CRYPT file by opening WhatsApp and selecting Settings → Chat Settings → [Back up conversations].
 Your CRYPT file will be created as msgstore.db.crypt and saved in the following directory:

 NOTE: Since CRYPT files are encrypted, they must be decrypted before being opened or used to restore your message history or settings.
 Typically, WhatsApp automatically decrypts CRYPT files as you restore your messages or settings (provided you are logged in to the Google account used to create your CRYPT file).
 Alternatively, WhatsApp may request a "key file" saved on your device in order to decrypt your CRYPT file.
 Key files are stored at the following location:

-How do I open a CRYPT file?
+How to open a CRYPT file

 Programs that open CRYPT files

 A CRYPT file may also be a file encrypted by the CryptXXX virus, which is a trojan horse utilized by cybercriminals.
 It contains a user's file, such as a .DOC or .MP4 file, that has been encrypted with the RSA4096 encryption algorithm to prevent it from opening.
 CRYPT files became prevalent in 2016 and are similar to .XXX files.

 The CryptXXX virus is a type of ransomware where the purpose of the virus is to take your files hostage and force you to pay the perpetrator to unlock your files.
 The virus is a trojan horse that is typically introduced through spam email attachments or fake updates or downloads.
 Once the virus affects your computer it begins scrambling your files, renaming them, and encrypting them.
 The virus then generates a .TXT ransom note informing you of the takeover and what you need to do to recover your files.
 The note most likely demands a $500 ransom paid via Bitcoin.